“One bite. Everyone knows the rules,” is a repeated line Barstool Sports‘ “El Presidente” Dave Portnoy uses during his “One Bite” pizza reviews.

-It’s more than memories although many have spent days leading up to holidays stocking up on ingredients or getting their “Philly fill” of when they are back in town.
+It’s about more than memories, although many have spent days leading up to holidays stocking up on ingredients or getting their “Philly fill” when they are back in town.

-According to their GoFundMe, about 30% of the Market’s foot traffic comes from tourists.
-COVID-19 has cancelled most events at the Pennsylvania Convention Center next door and tourism has decreased.
+According to its GoFundMe, about 30% of the Market’s foot traffic comes from tourists.
+COVID-19 has canceled most events at the Pennsylvania Convention Center next door, and tourism has decreased.

 Throughout the pandemic, the Market remained open.
 Many vendors offer curbside pickup/delivery and are available on Mercato.

-If you are as tired of menu planning and the same-old takeout as we are, you are open to suggestions.
-The Reading Terminal Market is near-and-dear to this PlayPennsylvania writer’s heart (and stomach) since her father would take her there when she was a kid and she still makes the at-least-once a month trip.
+If you are as tired of menu planning and the same old takeout as we are, you are open to suggestions.
+The Reading Terminal Market has been near and dear to this PlayPennsylvania writer’s heart (and stomach) ever since her father would take her there when she was a kid, and she still makes the trip at least once a month.